gitspeak/passport-openid-connect/README.md

-# PassportJS Strategy for OpenID Connect
+# Gitspeak adapted PassportJS Strategy for OpenID Connect

 This is AFAIK the only passport strategy that relies on the certified OpenID Connect library for Node.js.